jatupan1989/boomjum1989/Net-request-filtering-efficiency:-HTTP-Switchboard-vs.-Adblock-Plus.md

 **Summary:** For a web page which requires fetching resources from 100 URLs (commonly above that nowadays on popular web sites), on average, _Adblock Plus_ ("ABP") will test 10,700 filters, while _HTTP Switchboard_ ("HTTPSB") will test 800 filters.
-Furthermore, the filter-testing javascript code is faster in HTTPSB than it is in ABP.
+Furthermore, the filter-testing javascript code is leaner and faster in HTTPSB than it is in ABP.

 ***